 The IME paperwork also revealed both Josh and Susan had each missed eight days of work following the crash.

 Josh also told the evaluator that he had no “previous problems involving his neck or mid back prior to the motor vehicle accident of May 12, 2003.”
-In fact, Josh had received similar treatment for neck and back pain following a similar car crash in June of 2000.
+In fact, this was the second in a series of three Josh Powell car crashes from which he’d claimed injury.
+Josh had received similar treatment for neck and back pain following the first crash in June of 2000.

 In the end, Pemco agreed to cover the lion’s share of the medical costs.
 It refused to pay for specific treatments provided by the second chiropractor, finding them to be “not reasonable.”
 Pemco, in turn, received reimbursement from Bob Powers’ insurance provider, State Farm.